Amitmils/TPC_Reconstruction/README.md

 * **traj_length** - length of the trajetory
 * **x_estimated_FW** - SS vectors after FW pass
 * **x_estimated_BW** - SS vectors after BW pass
-* **BiRNN_output** - BiRNN's estimation of inital velocities. **IMPORTANT** BiRNN is optimized to give best energy estimation, the velocities arent gauranteed to be the best estimation
+* **BiRNN_output** - BiRNN's estimation of inital velocities. **IMPORTANT** BiRNN is optimized to give best energy estimation, the velocities arent guaranteed to be the best estimation
 * **init_energy** - init energy used to generate the traj
 * **init_teta** - init theta angle sued to generate the traj
 * **init_phi** - init phi used to generate traj